The Defense Base Act and Vocational Rehabilitation

-What Workers Need to Know About DBA Vocational Rehabilitation
+What Do Injured Overseas Civilian Contractors Need to Know About DBA Vocational Rehabilitation?

 Vocational rehabilitation is a common term used to describe any program that helps an injured worker qualify for a job or change career paths.
 Most programs aim to place workers as quickly as possible into careers that offer similar wages as their previous employment.
 Depending on the program, workers can receive occupational assessments, work skills tests and training, career counseling, job placement, and modifications in the worker’s previous job that allows the employee to be rehired.